Lazy Days, Falling Asleep, Stuck in School, Dreaming

 The bell rings and everyone stands from their seats.
 Everyone at once.
 Chair legs scrape against the floor and Mr. Jalle is saying something about homework but no on hears.
 We’ll either turn it in or we won’t.
 We’ll either pass or we’ll fail.
 We’ll win or we’ll lose.
 Because even though there’s a greenish tint around my eyes from the water in the swamp the world is still a black and white affair.

 Steph takes my hand.
 We walk out of the classroom together and she smiles, her hair hanging down her shoulders.
 The freckle on her nose covered by a single strand of long and dark hair that doesn’t stay behind her ear no matter how hard she tries to make it.
-She has chemistry class next, where she’ll learn about mixing and matching all the things that make up our bodies and the world around us, and maybe she’ll pay attention.
+She has chemistry class next, where she’ll learn about mixing and matching all the things that make up our bodies and the world around us.
+And maybe she’ll pay attention.
 Or maybe she’ll fall asleep and dream of nicer things.
-I have Geometry, where shapes rule the day, everyday.
+As I go to Geometry class where shapes rule the day.

-But where we’re going together – beyond the school and the blue sky above.
+Where we’re going together.
+Beyond the school and the blue sky above.
 To our own private universe.
 This is where we are in charge and we always will be.